Renormalized solutions of semilinear elliptic equations with general measure data: Introduction

 Let $L$ be the operator associated with a symmetric regular Dirichlet form $(\EE,D(\EE))$ on $L^2(E;m)$, $f:E\times\BR\rightarrow\BR$ be a measurable function and $\mu$ be a bounded signed Borel measure on $E$.
 In the paper we consider semilinear equations of the form

 One of the important problems that arises when studying such equations is the problem of proper definition of a solution.
 This problem has been dealt with by many authors.
 In the present paper we first introduce yet another definition of a solution of (\ref{eq1.1}).
 It is a slight modification of the definition of a renormalized solution introduced in \cite{KR:NoD} in case $\mu$ is smooth.
-The we analyze the relationship between this new definition and other concepts of solutions known in the literature.
+Then we analyze the relationship between this new definition and other concepts of solutions known in the literature.

 In case $L$ is a uniformly elliptic divergence form operator and $f$ does not depend on $u$, some definition, now called Stampacchia's definition by duality, was proposed by Stampacchia \cite{S} in 1965.
 Later on, to deal with equations with more general local operator $L$, the definitions of entropy solution and renormalized solution were introduced.
 For a comparison of different forms of these definitions and remarks on other concepts of solutions of equations of the form (\ref{eq1.1}) with local operator $L$ and $f$ not depending on $u$ see \cite{DMOP}.
+Elliptic equations with local operators and nonlinear dependence on general measure data are studied in \cite{DDO,MP}.

 In case $f$ depends on $u$ most of known results are devoted to the case where $\mu$ is smooth.
 Recall (see \cite{FST}) that $\mu$ admits a unique decomposition